De Rays Expedition: Settlement in New Italy

-A handful of Port Barton settlers resettled in Cairns, Australia but the majority settled in New South Wales, forming the settlement known as Little Italy.
+A handful of Port Breton settlers resettled in Cairns, Australia but the majority settled in New South Wales, forming the settlement known as Little Italy.
 The colonists found themselves in temporary accommodations for a short while, in the Old Agricultural Hall, as a media storm swelled around them.
 Eventually, they were hired out by the colony to English-speaking families for thirty pounds a year, in an attempt to force the Italians to assimilate into Australian culture.
 Families were torn apart, and many of the colonists hoped to settle an area of New South Wales, as enough skilled tradesmen existed among the settlers to form an established settlement.
 Hearing of land becoming available in the north, some colonists surveyed and individually claimed areas that collectively formed a 3000 acre parcel, and established the settlement of New Italy on the Richmond River near Woodburn in 1882.
 Many of the former colonists moved to that area.

 The settlement is now deserted, but a museum exists on the site as part of the New Italy Visitor Centre, cafe and rest area, adjacent to the A1 Pacific Highway.